cloudevents/spec/http-protocol-binding.md

 defined here.
 The _batched_ mode MUST NOT be used unless solicited, and the gesture SHOULD allow the receiver to choose the maximum size of a batch.

-The receiver of the event can distinguish between the three modes by inspecting the `Content-Type` header value.
+The receiver of the event can distinguish between the four modes by inspecting the `Content-Type` header value.
 If the value is prefixed with the CloudEvents media type `application/cloudevents`, indicating the use of a known [event format](#14-event-formats), the receiver uses _structured_ mode.
 If the value is prefixed with `application/cloudevents-batch`, the receiver uses the _batched_ mode.
+If the value is prefixed with `multipart/cloudevents`, the receiver uses the _multipart_ mode.
 Otherwise it defaults to _binary_ mode.

 If a receiver detects the CloudEvents media type, but with an event format that it cannot handle, for instance `application/cloudevents+avro`, it MAY still